 Often those with hypermobility will find that the arches of their feet collapse, putting extra forces through an already unstable and painful full joint.
-Whilst the use of orthotics can help to restore proper foot alignment, they do not provide the required stress consistency to force adaptation, and restore to the fallen arch.
+Whilst the use of orthotics can help to restore proper foot alignment, they do not provide the required stress consistency to force adaptation, and restore the fallen arch in those with hypermobility.
 Those with hypermobile feet may find that whilst orthotics offer some temporary support, they can in fact grow weaker in the long term, as their tissues relax into the orthotics.

 What’s needed to fix fallen hypermobile arches?

 In order to restore fallen arches, a few key points need to be met: